 Laxatives were (and are) simply foods, medicines or certain compounds used to induce bowel movements.

 The specific way they do that is by absorbing water and creating a “bulk” in your colon, which then the body can easily “push out”, compared to pushing out a “non bulky”… well “item”.

-“Think of squeezing and removing a round ball through a hose compared to squeezing gravy!”
+“Think of squeezing and expelling a big ball through a garden hose!”

 Well, the graphic part aside, this is basically what Laxatives do, and are therefore, most used as a treatment for constipation.

 - The first group of people believes that laxatives help them push out fat from their bodies!
 I mean… literally.

 - The second group is a bit more logical.